 Check out Yoga Wake Up here!

-Before I started drinking water as soon as I woke up I would feel lethargic until lunch time.
-Now, within an hour of waking up I feel refreshed and ready to take on the day.
+Before I started drinking water once I woke up I would feel lethargic until lunchtime.
+Now, within an hour of waking up, I feel refreshed and ready to take on the day.

-I take a glass of water up to bed with me every evening to drink throughout the night and when I wake up.
-Drinking water is incredibly over-preached but it is such a vital part of self care that ya girl gotta preach it.
+I take a glass of water up to bed with me every evening to drink throughout the night and if I do wake up.
+Drinking water is incredibly over-preached but it is such a vital part of self-care that ya girl gotta preach it.